🔹 Domestic Violence Offenses (Including Assault on a Female)

 📞 Concerned about losing your gun rights due to a misdemeanor?

-Contact King & Rowe, Attorneys at Law—trusted local attorneys serving Hickory and surrounding counties.
+Contact King & Rowe, Attorneys at Law—trusted local criminal defense attorneys serving Hickory and surrounding counties.
 We’ll review your case and help you understand all your legal options.
 828-244-2562